 Example 2: One of the temporary workers you represent decides to sue your business, claiming that you slandered her when speaking to a potential employer.
 While you are not sure what she is referring to, you know that you need to hire an attorney to protect your business.
 The general liability insurance policy you carry would pay for your attorney fees and the cost of a settlement if one was required.

-Example 3: One of your employees trips and runs into a visitor, knocking her to the floor and breaking her arm.
+Example 3: One of your employee trips and runs into a visitor, knocking her to the floor and breaking her arm.
 The injured visitor decides to sue your business.
 With general liability insurance, your legal fees are covered by your insurer.

 Of course, this is not an exhaustive list of perils a general liability insurance policy will cover, and some conditions may result in a particular peril not being covered.
 It's always best to talk to your agent in-depth about the specifics of your policy to avoid blind spots in coverage.